Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

-For the M edges, \citeauthor{2015_southworth_jcp_xef2}~\cite{2015_southworth_jcp_xef2} present experimental results for the M$_{4,5}$ edges, and at 688.31 eV and 675.62 eV, our calculations (including the QED and Breit corrections as well as the higher-order correlation corrections from Southworth and coworkers~\cite{2015_southworth_jcp_xef2}) differ from experiment by $-$0.94 eV and $-$0.85 eV respectively.
-For the M$_4$ edge these are quite comparable to the theoretical calculations of Southworth and coworkers,~\cite{2015_southworth_jcp_xef2} now corrected for QED effects ($-$0.92 eV to experiment), while for the M$_5$ edge both theoretical results differ by around 0.24~eV.
+Beyond the K edge, our corrected calculations compare rather well to the recent experimental results of \citeauthor{Oura2019}~\cite{Oura2019} (5452.7 eV, 5106.7 eV and 4786.7 eV; measurements carried out at BL29XU of SPring-8 in May 2016) with the exception of the L$_1$ edge, for which a larger discrepancy to experiment (7.79 eV) is observed.
+For the M edges, \citeauthor{2015_southworth_jcp_xef2}~\cite{2015_southworth_jcp_xef2} present experimental results for the M$_{4,5}$ edges, and our corrected calculations differ from experiment by $-$0.94 eV and $-$0.85 eV respectively.
+For the M$_4$ edge these are quite comparable to the theoretical calculations of Southworth and coworkers,~\cite{2015_southworth_jcp_xef2} now also corrected for QED effects ($-$0.92 eV to experiment), while for the M$_5$ edge both theoretical results differ by around 0.24~eV.

-Given the values for the higher-order correlation effects for the K and M$_{4,5}$ edges, and from the breakdown of relativistic, correlation and QED effects from atomic many-body calculations on Xe at the K, L and M edges~\cite{mooney1992}--which indicate non-negligible differential correlation, relaxation and other effects (for example Auger shifts) for the different L edges, and to a lesser extent for the M edges--it becomes of great interest to attempt to investigate higher-order electron correlation corrections for the L edges.
+Given the values for the higher-order correlation effects for the K and M$_{4,5}$ edges, and from the breakdown of relativistic, correlation and QED effects from atomic many-body calculations on Xe at the K, L and M edges~\cite{mooney1992}--which indicate non-negligible differential correlation, relaxation and other effects (for example Auger shifts) for the different L edges, and to a lesser extent for the M edges--we consider future attempts to investigate higher-order electron correlation corrections for the L edges to be of significant interest.

-For XeF$_2$, applying the same corrections as above to our $^2$DC$^M$ and $^2$DCG$^M$ calculations in the Dyall basis sets, we arrive at K edge binding energies of 34566.97 eV and 34566.99 eV respectively, which places our results at $-$0.43~eV and $-$0.45~eV from experiment.
-These differences are smaller but still fairly consistent with those obtained for Xe, and together with the roughly constant shift of around 3.3--3.7 eV, irrespective of the Hamiltonian employed between the molecular and atomic values, emphasize the largely atomic nature of these deep core energies.
+For XeF$_2$, applying the same corrections as above to our $^2$DC$^M$ and $^2$DCG$^M$ calculations in the Dyall basis sets, we arrive at K and M$_{4,5}$ edges edge binding energies differing by roughly $-$0.4~eV from experiment.
+These differences are smaller but consistent with those obtained for Xe, underscoring the largely atomic nature of these deep core energies.
+As was the case for the atom, a comparison to $^4$DC results for the K edge indicate that part of the small differences between the results of~\citeauthor{2015_southworth_jcp_xef2} and our 2-component ones come from the shortcomings in the treatment of two-electron interactions.

-The breakdown of the energy contributions by~\citeauthor{2015_southworth_jcp_xef2} also points to the similarity between the core states of XeF$_2$ and Xe.
-However, their results are closer to experiment for the molecule ($-$0.2 eV) than ours.
-To investigate this point, we have also performed $^2$DC$^M$ calculations with the ANO-RCC basis, and after correcting these for Breit, QED and electron correlation, we obtain values which are consistent with our calculations employing the Dyall basis sets ($-$0.41 eV from experiment), which, once more, stresses the non-additivity of electron correlation and relativistic effects.